simonemarasi/squad-nlp/README.md

 ...
 </pre>

-### Modalities
+### Script Execution Modes

-* **Train:** After the execution of the script you will have the just computed weight file in the output directory specified and you are now ready to test on different data file to see how it performs.
+* **Train:** After the execution of the script you will find the just trained weight file in the output directory specified and you are now ready to test the model on a different data file to see how it performs.
-* **Test:** you will have a `prediction.txt` file with the results in the output directory specified.
+* **Test:** After execution you will find a `prediction.txt` file with the results in the output directory specified.
-* **Evaluate:** specifying the paths of the prediction file and of the target data file, you will get the metrics of that model.
+* **Evaluate:** After execution, specifying the paths of the prediction file and of the target data file, the script will print to console the metrics of that model.
 These metrics are computed using the SQuAD official evaluation script.

 ### Run

 All library requirements are reported in the `requirements.txt` file.
 You can install running the command `pip install -r requirements.txt`.
+We strongly suggest to install the required packages in a separate virtual environment.

 Then from your terminal you can launch the `main.py` file and choose the model you want to run and its variant.
-You can also specify other parameters such as the mode in which run (train, test or evaluate), the custom weights directory where to pick weights file (if one), output directory for predictions (if test mode), if to use the pretrained GloVe embeddings or build it from scratch and so on.
-Here some examples:
+You can also specify other parameters such as the mode in which to run (train, test or evaluate), a custom weights directory from where to pull the model weights, output directory for predictions (if in test mode), if to use the pretrained GloVe embeddings or build them from scratch and so on.
+Here are some examples:

 `py main.py -mode=train [-we] [-wd=/path/where/saving/weights]`